zevlg/rfcs/text/0000-network-errors-handling.md

   ...
 ```

-In network code instead of calling to `not_listening` and
+Network code should use new API functions instead of `not_listening`
-`connect_failed` should call new API, and default implementation of
+and `connect_failed`.
+Default implementation of new API should
-new API fallbacks to old API calls.
-This will keep compatibility with
+fallbacks to old API calls.
+This will keep compatibility with existing
-existing network code.
-But in case you need to handle network error
+network code, but in case you need to handle network error for
-for yourself, you can override default implementation.
+yourself, you can override default implementation.

 # How We Teach This